With Awaji Island KUNIUMI SHINWA

 In Tsukechi-cho, Nakatsugawa City, Gifu Prefecture, "Okinamai" (Shiki Sanbaso), which was learned from Awaji's puppeteer in 1682, has been handed down.
-Ina Basin, Nagano Prefecture, along the Tenryu River, is a land with a lot of puppet theater, and in the middle of the Edo period, there were many puppeteers in Awaji who settled in this area and taught puppet theater.
+Ina Basin, Nagano Prefecture, along the Tenryu River, is a land with a lot of puppet shows, and in the middle of the Edo period, there were many puppeteers in Awaji who settled in this area and taught puppet shows.
 In 1987, an old document including "Michikabo Biography" was discovered from the spelling of the Suzue family in Morioka City, Iwate Prefecture, along with an old doll for one person.
 According to it, Shirobei, the ancestor of the Suzue family, was the younger brother of Matagoro Shoya in Mijo Village, Awaji.
 It is said that he became active.
-Uemura Bunrakuken, the founder of Bunraku, is also from Awaji, and the playhouse that opened in Osaka Kozu in the early 19th century was named "Bunrakuza" when it was the third generation Bunrakuken in 1872.
+Uemura Bunrakuken, the founder of Bunraku, is also from Awaji, and the playhouse that opened in Osaka Kozu in the early 19th century was called "Bunrakuza" when it was the third generation Bunrakuken in 1872.

 It is the same as Bunraku in that it is a puppet show by Gidayubushi (mainly the head and right hand, the left hand is the left hand, and the foot is manipulating the foot), but the Awaji head is compared to Bunraku.
 It's pretty big.
 Since the middle of the Meiji era, each seat has been competing to become larger, and the performance of the period, in which large dolls move dynamically, has gained popularity among local audiences.
-In addition, Awaji Puppet pursued a production rich in keen taste, such as early change, while leaving a strong Shinto ritual color.
+In addition, Awaji Puppet pursued a production rich in keren taste, such as early change, while leaving a strong Shinto ritual color.
 The background changes one after another, and at the end it becomes a large hall with a thousand tatami mats.
 "Fusumayama" to be shown is also a production unique to Awaji Puppet.

 Doll Joruri as entertainment